-If you can't join us in Atlanta, join us online for the YNPN Virtual Conference!
+If you can't join us in Indianapolis, join us online for the YNPN Virtual Conference!

 The virtual conference is a professional development opportunity for you to engage the same high quality content being presented in-person at our National Conference.
-The conference will feature plenary sessions from our live conference in Atlanta and workshops designed specifically for the virtual participants, including the full speech from keynote speaker Qaadirah Abdur-Rahim of the Future Foundation!
+The conference will feature plenary sessions from our live conference in Indianapolis and workshops for virtual participants, including the full speech from keynote speaker Kimberly Peeler-Allen of Higher Heights!

 Check out the agenda at the bottom of the page for a full listing of the sessions that will be available virtually!

-Your registration gets you access to more than four hours of programming, including the keynotes from the event in Atlanta and workshops and trainings.
-You can watch with us live on Monday August, 14 or watch the recordings at a later date.
+Your registration gets you access to more than seven hours of programming, including the keynotes from the event in Indianapolis and workshops and trainings.
+You can watch with us live on Monday, July 30 or watch the recordings at a later date.

 Registration for the virtual conference is $35.
 You can register for the virtual conference at the bottom of this page.
 And here's what you'll be registering for:

 Monday, July 30 | 8:30am-9:10am ET